 11. Dodgers/Lakers game

-Los Angeles doesn’t have an NFL team but it is still a sports city, its two most popular teams being the Dodgers and Lakers.
+Los Angeles just got two NFL teams, but even so, baseball and basketball, specifically the Dodgers and Lakers, are where it is at.
 The Dodgers have history, huge support from the hispanic community, and a beautiful and historic stadium, while the Lakers have international appeal, historical dominance, huge support from the inner-city community, and a cool, new stadium right next to LA Live.
-You won’t go wrong with either of them, and honestly, if you prefer LA’s other sports teams (the Clippers, Kings, Galaxy, or a UCLA or USC football game), you won’t go wrong with those either.
+You won’t go wrong with either of them, and honestly, if you prefer LA’s other sports teams (the Rams, Clippers, Kings, Galaxy, or a UCLA or USC football game), you won’t go wrong with those either (not sure about the Chargers though, no one seems to like them here).

 Connecting every major beach in Los Angeles, and driving right alongside the ones in Santa Monica and Malibu, this drive is incredible, and even moreso are all the stops (Leo Carillo, Zuma, Malibu, Santa Monica, Venice, Marina del Rey, Manhattan, Hermosa, Redondo, Long Beach) you’ll make along the way.
 LA is a beach city and PCH gives you access to them all.